thatrobotguy/ABB_IRB_1600_Setup/README.md

 BUT WAIT!
 THE TEACH PENDANT ERRORS OUT!

 You must be pressing the motors enable grip down just enough to enable the motors before your program will run, even if you are controlling everthing with ROS.
+If you forget to do so, the teach pendant will throw errors.

 ## How to start up the ABB IRB 1600 ROS Node